baoswarm/BaoBun/dev/workorders/WO-005-tests-benchmarks-docs-and-rollout.md

 - Benchmark noise without stable fixture sizing.

 ## Rollback Plan
-- If regressions occur, gate hierarchical/refinement paths with feature flags and keep persistence protections from WO-001 active.
+- ~~If regressions occur, gate hierarchical/refinement paths with feature flags and keep persistence protections from WO-001 active.~~
+- Nothing to rollback to, this is an essential protocol implementation detail, there is no legacy, only to be discarded placeholder implementation.